heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 Changesets is a spiritual successor to Lerna and it sheds much of the unnecessary weight and magic of Lerna.
 What's left is a tool focused on releasing workspace packages.

-We're going to configure our repo to use the Changesets Github Action to automate the release process.
+We're going to configure our repository to use the Changesets Github Action to automate the release process.
 You should review the documentation for [automating changesets](https://github.com/changesets/changesets/blob/main/docs/automating-changesets.md).

 - [Using Changesets](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md)
 - [Automating Changesets](https://github.com/changesets/changesets/blob/main/docs/automating-changesets.md)